flathub/flathub/README.md

 [Homepage](http://www.xaraxtreme.org)

-This repo is about flatpak package.
+This repo is about the flatpak package.

 ## Instructions